 We are advocates for the injured.

-At The Law Offices of Baldwin, Briscoe & Steinmetz, we handle various claims in which people have suffered personal injury or death through no fault of their own.
+At Baldwin, Briscoe & Steinmetz, we handle various claims in which people have suffered personal injury or death through no fault of their own.
+Our law firm has the skill and resources to represent even the most complex cases.

-We offer a free consultation on all personal injury cases, and there is never a fee unless we recover money for you.
+We offer a free consultation on personal injury cases, and there is never a fee unless we recover money for you.

 Our willingness to litigate cases means that the insurance companies show us respect.
 Whether or not your case goes to court, you want an attorney whose reputation is to fight hard and not leave any money on the table.